How to Prevent Clothes From Shrinking

 The madness ends here!

-With this page, How to Prevent Clothes From Shrinking, you will learn why clothes shrink.
-More importantly, you will learn how to keep clothes from shrinking in the dryer and washing machine with this simple guide.
 These solutions don’t require overhauling your whole laundry process, either.
 With a few minor adjustments to your washing and drying settings, you can keep yourself from ever having to throw out a shrunken shirt again.

 Why Do Clothes Shrink?